-AAFSW - Through the proceeds from AAFSW’s annual BookFair held annually in October at the State Department, AAFSW sponsors one Academic Merit Award for one of its members' children and several financial aid scholarships.
+AAFSW - Through the proceeds from AAFSW’s annual Art&BookFair held annually in October at the State Department, AAFSW sponsors several financial aid scholarships.

 DACOR - AFSA administers DACOR’s Financial Aid Scholarships.
 They provide $40,000 in financial aid scholarships to undergraduate who are pursuing a foreign affairs degree.